ItemHunt/ItemHunt/README.md

 - 👋 Hi, I’m @ItemHunt, a self-taught beginner programmer who is trying to understand how to do programmer stuff.
 Been programming and studying for more than 5 months already.
 - 👀 I’m interested in studying computer related stuff, gaming, and Linux.
 - 🌱 I’m currently learning a lot of stuff like Linux, C++, Javascript, GDScript, and networking.
 - 💞️ I’m looking to collaborate on simple projects that I can do and learn from.
-I can't do big and hard projects, only easy-to-understand small projects, I am busy with school and other stuff a lot of the time.
+I can't do hard projects, only easy-to-understand projects, I am busy with school and other stuff a lot of the time.
 - 📫 You can reach me via my discord LittleTrick#2649

 <!---